 Getting amped

-All chargers take your line voltage – typically 120 or 220 volts – and convert it to 5 volts.
-It’s that 5-volt side that is then connected to your device to charge it.
-5 volts is not only the same on all chargers, it’s actually part of the USB standard.
-Power provided over USB cables is 5 volts, period.
+All USB chargers take your line voltage — typically 120 or 220 volts — and convert it to five volts (some include additional voltages as well; more on that shortly).
+It’s that five-volt side that is then connected to your device to charge it.
+Five volts is not only the same on all chargers; it’s actually part of the USB standard.
+All USB power sources like chargers must provide five volts.

 Where things differ is in the amperage that the charger provides.
-That’s a measure of how much electricity, or “current,” can actually be provided through the wire at 5 volts.
+That’s a measure of how much electricity, or “current,” can actually be provided through the wire at five volts.

 As it turns out, amperage makes all the difference.